This post contains affiliate links.

 What Are the Best Places to Record a Podcast

 The best places to record a podcast are rooms with absorbing materials on the walls, as well as thick rugs on the floor.
-The thicker the material on the wall, the less reverb your microphone will pick.
-If you count with a little budget, consider purchasing some sound absorbing foam panels or make your own portable sound booth.
+The thicker the material on the wall, the less reverb your microphone will pick up.
+If you count with a little budget, consider purchasing some sound-absorbing foam panels or making your own portable sound booth.
 It’s totally worth it.

 I like to use a portable sound booth made of cardboard and absorbing acoustic foam.
 It reduces a lot of the noise and reverb from the place where you record your podcast, and it’s very cheap and easy to make.
 You can fold it and place it in a suitcase.

-And that is precisely what many well established audio books and voice actors take with them wherever they go.
-A portable booth, a good quality USB mic, and a laptop or tablet is all they need!
+And that is precisely what many well-established audiobook and voice actors take with them wherever they go.
+A portable booth, a good quality USB mic, and a laptop or tablet are all they need!

 Just place your tablet on a stand and locate the microphone (in this picture you can see a lavalier Type C mic) at around 8 to 10 inches from your face.

 Recording a Podcast with the Smartphone’s Built-In Mic

 - Place your smartphone on a smartphone stand.
 This will help you set a convenient distance between your face and the built-in mic in your device, and also will allow you to operate your computer or tablet to read the script with ease.

 - Your smartphone must be placed in a way that doesn’t pick up your breathing or exhaling.